pbenac/diffPTC/README.md

 * Reset (kTC) noise
 * Dark current

 from FITS ramp data.
-The code was originally developed for characterization of a spectrograph detector and has since been generalized to support additional detectors and datasets through YAML-based configuration files.
+The code was originally developed for characterization of the SCALES spectrograph detector and has since been generalized to support additional detectors and datasets through YAML-based configuration files.

 ## Overview